NamanGarg11/Distributed-PMS-Microservice-Based-/Readme.md

 # Distributed Project Management System (Distributed PMS)

-A **Spring Boot + RabbitMQ + PostgreSQL** based **distributed microservices system** implementing **Saga‑style asynchronous communication**.
-This project demonstrates real‑world microservice patterns including database‑per‑service, event‑driven messaging, containerization with Docker Compose, and service isolation.
+A distributed microservices system built using Spring Boot, RabbitMQ, and PostgreSQL, implementing Saga-based asynchronous orchestration for managing cross-service workflows.
+The project demonstrates real-world backend architecture patterns, including database-per-service isolation, event-driven communication, and fault-tolerant transaction management using compensating actions.

+The system is fully containerized with Docker Compose, enabling reproducible local setups and service independence.
+It showcases loose coupling, eventual consistency, and resilience in a multi-service environment, along with clear separation of responsibilities across services.
 ---

 ## 📌 Table of Contents